YelloNox/CSV-Password-Combine/readme.md

 python3 harmonized_passwords.py
 ```

-Whichever way you roll, this script is ready to rock and roll, merging them passwords and creating some epic harmony.
-Get ready for the magic, my amigo!
-Cheers!

 And that's it, my friend!
 Sit the f\*ck back, chillax, and watch the frickin' magic happen.
 The passwords from `file1` and `file2` will join forces, their fields all mashed up together, ready to party in the legendary `combined_passwords.csv`.
 Cheers to laziness and gettin' things done in style!

 Oh, and don't forget!
 Make sure your input files are in proper CSV format and have the right f\*ckin' fields.
 Ain't no party without the right ingredients, am I right?
 Now go ahead, my tipsy amigo, and rock this script like the ultimate drunk rockstar you are!
 WOOOOOOOOOOOOOOO!